Make sure you are eating right a horse shows.

 - For a snack plate, pair hard-boiled eggs or grilled chicken, a sweet potato topped with nut butter, carrots and hummus, and an apple.

 For a light snack, the best items to grab and go should ideally have a combination of protein and carbohydrates (see a pattern here?).
-This pairing gives whatever you’re eating—breakfast, lunch, snacks or dinner—more staying power.
+This pairing gives whatever you’re eating—breakfast, lunch, snacks or dinner—more staying power for a healthy diet at a horse show.
 Some easy-to-pack ideas for the ride include:

 - Carrot sticks and sliced apples act as a dual-purpose treat—one for you, one for your horse.
 Bring nut butter in a small container to add a little fat and flavor for you.